tombrereton/threematch/README.md

 ## Game Rules

+#### Gem Types
-1. 6 gem types (colours).
+* 6 gem types (colours).
-2. 3 bonus types (star, cross, diamond)
+* 3 bonus types (star, cross, diamond)

+#### Bonus Actions
-3. Star bonus removes all gems of the star gem's type
+* Star bonus removes all gems of the star gem's type
-4. The cross bonus removes all gems in the row/column.
+* The cross bonus removes all gems in the row/column.
 If the match is horizontal, the row is removed.
 Vertical removes the column.
-5. The diamond bonus removes the 9 surrounding gems of the diamond gem.
+* The diamond bonus removes the 9 surrounding gems of the diamond gem.

-6. If a match generates multiple bonuses only one is generated following the hierarchy: star, cross, bonus.
+#### Earning Bonuses
-7. If a bonus gem removes another bonus gem, it also performs its bonus action.
+* If a bonus gem removes another bonus gem, it also performs its bonus action.
 This is done recursively.
-8. 3 or more gems in a succession of the same type is a match.
+* 3 or more gems in a succession of the same type is a match.
-9. 4 gems in a succession earns you a cross bonus.
+* 4 gems in a succession earns you a cross bonus.
-10. 5 gems in a succession earns you a star bonus.
+* 5 gems in a succession earns you a star bonus.
-11. An intersection of a vertical and horizontal match earns you a diamond bonus.
+* An intersection of a vertical and horizontal match earns you a diamond bonus.
+* If a match generates multiple bonuses only one is generated following the hierarchy: star, cross, bonus.

 ## Running tests